In Search Of Yummy-ness

 2. Do not trim or cut them yet.
 Instead, wrap them in wax paper and place them in the fridge under a damp tea towel (just be sure the towel doesn't touch the bread directly, or it can become soggy).

-4. Slice the bread into the desired shapes and allow them to come to room temperature before serving.
+4. Slice the bread into the desired shapes and allow it to come to room temperature before serving.

 An illustration of a clock with four lines next to it indicating speed.